-FanFiction.net is the biggest archive for FanFic anywhere, offering thousands upon thousands of stories, with a total length somewhere in the range of fifteen to twenty billion words.
+FanFiction.net is the biggest archive for FanFic on the Internet, offering millions of stories, with a total length somewhere in the range of fifteen to twenty-five billion words.
 As of June 2012, the number of Fanfiction.net user accounts created exceeded 4 million.Fanfiction.net is free and moderately user-friendly.
-Most members have a love-hate relationship with it - while there are some authors who post there who are exceptionally talented, there are many more authors who post there who... aren't.Launched on Thursday, October 15, 1998 by webmaster Xing Li, it soon snowballed into something incredible.
+Most members have a love-hate relationship with it - while there are some authors who post there who are exceptionally talented, there are many more authors who post there who... aren't.Launched on October 15, 1998 by webmaster Xing Li, it soon snowballed into something incredible.
 Its secret to success is its limited moderation and fully-automated system, meaning posting is very quick and easy and can be done by anyone.
 Pretty much the ultimate expression of Sturgeon's Law, the site has gotten an exaggerated but not entirely unfounded reputation for representing a lot of the worst excesses of fanfiction.FF.Net has had such a strong influence on the fan community that it was almost solely responsible for making the Script Fic obsolete - it banned almost all fics written in this form.
 This was mostly due to quality concerns over people being extremely lazy in their writing from the format.
 It has also banned Real Person Fic due to the potential for libel suits, forcing the RPF communities elsewhere, such as to LiveJournal.Since 2002, it has banned MA and NC-17-rated material and opened up the site to minors (13 year olds).
-LiveJournal became a haven where those against the vulgarity-ban fled, although AdultFanFiction.net was also born to provide a place to go.
-See The Other Wiki for details.There is still a 'Mature' rating category, the tag of which still needs to be manually selected to view adult fics.
+LiveJournal became a haven where those against the vulgarity-ban fled, although alternate sites were also formed specifically for adult fanfics.
+See The Other Wiki for details.There is still an M rating category, the tag of which still needs to be manually selected to view adult fics.
 For a number of years, writers insistent on posting MA and NC-17 material on FF.net despite the ban put their Lemon and Lime there instead.
 As enforcement was weak at best, ignorance and/or deliberate disregard of the TOS/Guidelines became almost an unspoken norm.On June 2012, the admins ramped up their enforcement of TOS/guidelines.
-This included responding to reports of plagiarism, copyrighted material, non-stories, MA material incorrectly rated as M and resulted in the removal and suspension of thousands of stories/accounts which were allegedly in violation of the rules.In response to the enforcement action, an estimated around 40,000 users migrated the site in favor of Archive of Our Own, Fic Wad, Yourfanfiction.com and other fanfic-hosting sites.
+This included responding to reports of plagiarism, copyrighted material, non-stories, MA material incorrectly rated as M and resulted in the removal and suspension of thousands of stories/accounts which were allegedly in violation of the rules.
+Among fans, this was rather aptly named "The Purge."In response to the enforcement action, an estimated around 40,000 users migrated the site in favor of Archive of Our Own, Fic Wad, and other fanfic-hosting sites.
 Key reasons for the outcry were complaints that there was no notice to change the "offending" material.
-(It should be noted however, that as stated the Terms of Service agreement for Fanfiction.net, "Fan Fiction.Net reserves the right to remove Content and User Submissions without prior notice.")Other reasons for protest include the admins providing vague and unclear reasons for removal of stories, or sometimes no reason given at all.
+(It should be noted however, that as stated the Terms of Service agreement for Fanfiction.net, "FanFiction.Net reserves the right to remove Content and User Submissions without prior notice.")Other reasons for protest include the admins providing vague and unclear reasons for removal of stories, or sometimes no reason given at all.
 There were also a small number of cases of wrongful removal of stories which were compliant with the guidelines.
 Some authors who appealed the removal reported that these stories were reinstated with reviews intact on successful appeal.
 If the author offers to change the content of their stories so that it doesn't match the original scripts they're based on they may also be able to avoid having them taken down.
 The guidelines however have essentially made Film Fics no longer allowed, while Twice Told Tales are risky at best.One interesting aspect of the site is that it simply is the reason that the Most Fanfic Writers Are Girls trope exists.
 While there has always been a decent female representation within fanfiction, this site really brought it to prominence.
 The vast majority of the members are, indeed, female and this has actually lead to sort of an inverse of the G.I.R.L. trope being used on the forums.
 Certainly, the male members using it as a social network tend to make a big deal out of their gender.
 The site is also popular as a social network, with a majority of the members signing up specifically for the forums.
 Much of the problem with the general quality comes from people that write stories without really caring due to either a sense of obligation or to get their name out there.
 Of course, this doesn't mean that there aren't many people who do want constructive feedback on their actual writing, but due to the very optimistic outlook of most members, it's not really the best place for it.The site tends to attract quite a bit of Snark Bait, but like any other large community, that's just to be expected.The nickname "Pit of Voles" comes from a Google-bombing campaign that succeeded for a while in making FanFiction.net the number 1 Google search result for that phrase.
 The aforementioned AdultFanFiction.net is known as the Uber-Pit.
-Currently, FanFiction.net is the fifth result for this phrase, with the Urban Dictionary definitions linking to FanFiction.net as first and second.
-Third?
-This article.It also has a sister site, FictionPress.
-It hosts original fiction instead of fanfiction.As of November 24th, 2014, the following 33 fandoms had at least 30,000 submissions on FanFiction.net note (Story-count on the site has been rounded to approximate numbers as of late.)
+As of January 8, 2016, FanFiction.net is the ninth result for this phrase, with the Urban Dictionary definitions linking to FanFiction.net as first and this very article as third.It also has a sister site, FictionPress.
+It hosts original fiction instead of fanfiction.As of February 1st, 2016, the following fandoms had at least 30,000 submissions on FanFiction.net note (Story-count on the site has been rounded to approximate numbers.)

 Over 100,000 stories